-Many UK forex traders have started exploring high-leverage trading as a way to potentially increase their returns.
-While FCA-regulated brokers typically cap retail leverage at 1:30, there is the option to apply for professional trading and unlock significantly higher leverage ratios.
+Many UK Forex traders have started exploring high-leverage trading as a way to increase their potential returns.
+While FCA-regulated brokers typically cap retail leverage at 1:30, there is the option to apply for professional status and unlock significantly higher leverage ratios.
 Alternatively, numerous offshore brokers offering higher leverage readily accept UK clients.

-Although UK traders can potentially maximise their opportunities in the forex market by using high leverage, it is vital they understand both the advantages and disadvantages this type of trading involves.
-In this publication, we examine high-leverage trading and pinpoint the benefits and risks associated with this trading strategy.
+Although UK traders can potentially maximise their opportunities in the Forex market by using high leverage, it is vital that they understand both the advantages and disadvantages this type of trading involves.
+In this publication, we examine high-leverage trading and pinpoint the benefits and risks associated with this strategy.

-- IG abides by FCA regulations by capping retail leverage at 1:30 for major and 1:20 for minor forex pairs and gold.
-Professional traders can access higher leverage ratios of 1:222, with a 0.45% minimum margin requirement.
+- IG abides by FCA regulations by capping retail leverage at 1:30 for major Forex pairs and 1:20 for minor pairs and gold.
+Professional traders can access leverage ratios of up to 1:222, with a 0.45% minimum margin requirement.

-- Axi caters to retail traders with leverage of up to 1:30 for major currency pairs like EUR/USD and GBP/USD.
-Customers categorised as professionals will benefit from maximum ratios of 1:500 with Elite Accounts, while a 1:400 limit applies with Standard and Pro Accounts.
+- Axi caters to retail traders with leverage of up to 1:30 for major currency pairs such as EUR/USD and GBP/USD.
+Customers categorised as professionals benefit from maximum ratios of 1:500 with Elite Accounts, while a 1:400 limit applies to Standard and Pro Accounts.

 - Eightcap complies with FCA restrictions and caps retail leverage at 1:30.
-Traders seeking higher ratios must apply for professional accounts, where the leverage is higher at 1:200 for forex, gold, and major indices.
-As for non-major indices and commodities, the limit stands at 1:100.
-Shares, meanwhile, have a leverage cap of 1:5.
+Traders seeking higher ratios must apply for professional accounts, where leverage is higher at 1:200 for Forex, gold and major indices.
+For non-major indices and commodities, the limit stands at 1:100, while shares have a cap of 1:5.

-- FxPro offers retail leverage of up to 1:30, but customers can use higher ratios provided they meet the requirements for registering professional accounts.
+- FxPro offers retail leverage of up to 1:30, but customers can use higher ratios provided they meet the requirements to register professional accounts.
 Professional traders may be ineligible for compensation under the UK Financial Services Compensation Scheme (FSCS).

-- Plus500 enables forex trading with maximum leverage of 1:30 for retail traders and 1:300 for major pairs and indices with professional accounts.
-Pro commodity traders can use leverage of up to 1:150.
-The other ratios include: 1:100 for ETFs, 1:5 for options, and 1:20 for shares and crypto.
+- Plus500 enables Forex trading with maximum leverage of 1:30 for retail traders and 1:300 for major pairs and indices with professional accounts.
+Professional commodity traders can use leverage of up to 1:150.
+The other ratios include 1:100 for ETFs, 1:5 for options and 1:20 for shares and cryptocurrencies.

 Leverage and Margin